Learn to Interpret Atari Agents: Proposed Approach

 \subsection{Visualization}

-Based on the region-sensitive module, we explore how to visualize and interpret learned salient regions, which are most important to decision making.
+Based on the region-sensitive module, we can highlight salient regions and use them to interpret why the agent has made a decision.
+In the following (and Figure~\ref{fig:vis_compare}), we describe three ways of producing visualizations with RS-Rainbow.

-The first alternative (see Fig.~\ref{fig:vis_grid}) is to directly overlay upsampled $\textbf{P}_n$ onto the original screen.
-The intensity corresponds to the importance weight.
-As $\textbf{P}_n$ is of $7\times7$, this alternative effectively treats the original screen as a $7\times7$ grid, and incorrectly assumes that the receptive field of each element in $\textbf{P}_n$ corresponds to a grid cell.
-The most prominent issue is that localization is highly inaccurate.
+The first (see Figure~\ref{fig:vis_grid}) is to upsample the probability map, $\textbf{P}_n$, to the input resolution and overlay it on the stack of input frames (we use the last frame).
+Since $\textbf{P}_n$ has spatial size $7\times7$, this approach effectively treats the screen as a $7\times7$ grid and assumes that the receptive field of each element in $\textbf{P}_n$ corresponds to a grid cell, which is actually not the case.
+Therefore, the problem with this approach is that the localization is highly inaccurate.

-In the second and the third alternatives, we apply \emph{soft} and \emph{binary} saliency masks to the original screen, respectively.
-We first calculate the gradient-based saliency~\cite{saliency} of the largest importance score from each score map, as $\textbf{G}_n=\frac{\partial \max_l(\textbf{A}_{nl})}{\partial \textbf{S}}$, where $l$ indexes spatial locations in $\textbf{A}_{n}\in \textbf{A}$.
-We take the absolute value of $\textbf{G}_n$ and normalize between $0$ and $1$ as saliency.
-The original saliency corresponds to a soft mask, and we also binarize it to generate a binary mask.

-As shown in Fig.~\ref{fig:vis_raw} and Fig.~\ref{fig:vis_mask}, we multiply the soft saliency mask and the binary saliency mask with the original frame, respectively, with both approaches accurately locating the salient object.
-In principle, there is no difference between them, however, we observe that the soft saliency mask is fuzzy and uneven, while the binary saliency mask produces clear and intuitive visualization.